-Human ferritin ELISA kit is a reliable quantitative procedure for measuring ferrintin in human serum and plasma (heparin, EDTA) samples.
-This assay has a minimum sensitivity detection limit of 0.53 ng/ml.
+Human ferritin ELISA kit is a reliable quantitative procedure for measuring ferritin in human serum and plasma (heparin, EDTA) samples.
+This assay has a minimum sensitivity limit of 0.53 ng/ml.

 Ferritin is a water soluble, globular protein that can be mainly found in the liver and is responsible for iron storage.
 The molecule is composed of an apoferritin shell which comprises heavy and light subunits that are surrounded by a crystalline core that is made up of phosphate and iron oxide.
 Apoferritin has the ability to bind to free ferrous iron and then store this in a ferric state.
 Free iron is toxic to cells and the body has developed an elaborate set of protective mechanisms in order to bind iron in a number of different tissue compartments.
 Within the cells, iron can be found to be stored complexed to protein as either a ferritin or hemosiderin.

+The following human ferritin ELISA kit is an ideal tool for measuring many types of diagnostic applications.
 The measurement of serum ferritin can be carried out routinely and is a particularly useful indicator for the early detection of iron deficiency (anemia) in apparently healthy people.
 It is also regarded as clinically significant when monitoring the iron status for renal dialysis patients, blood donors and pregnant women.
 Early method that were utilised to detect iron levels were lacking in sensitivity and very invasive (causing unnecessary trauma to patients).
-Current procedure to determine ferritin levels in serum offer better sensitivity and are non-invasive (very little patient discomfort).
+Current procedure to determine human ferritin levels in serum offer better sensitivity and are non-invasive (very little patient discomfort).

 The minimum sensitivity detection limit of ferritin using current human ferritin ELISA kit was approximately 0.53 ng/ml.
 The dynamic range for this assay is 5.0 – 1000.0 ng/ml.